sschmeier/mpRun/README.md

 positional arguments:
   CMD                   Command to execute on every {{INPUT}} file.
 Should
-                        contain one "{{INPUT}}" and one optional "{{OUTPUT}}" placeholder discriptor in the CMD, which are substituted with the filenames supplied, e.g. "cat
+                        contain one "{{INPUT}}" and one optional "{{OUTPUT}}" placeholder descriptor in the CMD, which are substituted with the filenames supplied, e.g. "cat
                         {{INPUT}} | wc -l > temp/{{OUTPUT}}"
   FILE                  Files to use as {{INPUT}}.